 |Canon M3||Y||stereo||mono||Y||-||mini||2.0||Y||Y||-||Canon M3|

 It is notable that the M10 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The M100 does not feature such an accessory-socket.

-Both the M100 and the M10 are recent models that are part of the current product line-up.
-The M10 replaced the earlier Leica M Typ 262, while the M100 followed on from the Canon M10.
+The M10 is a recent model that features in the current product line-up of Leica.
+In contrast, the M100 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M100 was succeeded by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.